-The decline in college enrollment since 2012 has left higher education institutions scrambling to find ways to reduce costs and maximize investments.
-Within this changing landscape, college executives are beginning to shift focus to new strategies for student retention, program optimization, and IT upgrades.
+Higher education institutions are always looking for new ways to reduce costs and maximize investments, including a shift in focus to new strategies for student retention, program optimization, and IT upgrades.
 This shift precipitates the need for community college budgets to be aligned with the new goals.
 Strategic budgeting has become mission critical.